-The tungsten material, with a purity of better than 99.97 wt%, was produced by PLANSEE SE in sheet form using a powder metallurgical route consisting of sintering and rolling [28].
-The tungsten sintered compact is heated to a temperature of above 1250 °C ("hot-rolling") and is subsequently rolled to a plate thickness of 5.5 mm.
-Then this plate is "cold rolled" to a temperature of below 1000 °C and it is brought by progressive rolling steps to 1 mm thicknesses.
-The resulting material has a plate-like grain shape [28, 29].
-Disks were sectioned from the plate using electrical discharge machining and were subsequently mechanically polished from both sides using diamond suspension up to 0.25 μ m and colloidal silica at the final stage to obtain mirror quality surface and removing surface oxide and stresses/surface damage induced by the EDM cutting.
+The tungsten material was produced by PLANSEE SE in sheet form using a powder metallurgical route consisting of sintering and rolling.
+The resulting material has a plate-like grain shape [23].
+Disks with thickness of about 1 mm were sectioned using electrical discharge machining and were subsequently mechanically polished from both sides using diamond suspension up to 0.25 μ m and colloidal silica at the final stage to obtain mirror quality surface and removing surface oxide and stresses/surface damage induced by the EDM cutting.
 The resulting thickness of the samples was about 0.5 mm.